jerray/publish-docker-action/README.md

 ### Cache

-Cache image can be used to build image.
-Just provide `with.cache` argument.
+Provide `with.cache` argument to build from cache.

 ### Build Args